 Our current partners are located in several countries in South America, Africa, Europe, as well as in the USA, in Australia, New Zealand, India and in Israel.

 On behalf of the German Government, we offer two programs to the volunteers: these are weltwaerts (partly funded by the German Ministry for Economic Cooperation and Development, BMZ) and IJFD (International Youth Voluntary Service, party funded by the German Ministry for Family, Seniors, Women and Youth, BMFSFJ).

 For more detailed information on how we are working, please download the pdf in English (FAQ for current and potential partners_english) or Spanish (FAQ for current and potential partners_español).
-You will find information on the application and matching process at IB VAP Franken for the programes in German and in English.
+You will find information on the application and matching process at IB VAP Franken for the programes in German, English and Spanish.